13 December 2017

 - If you hold organised shoots on your estate or farmland; check what cover you have in place with your insurance broker.
-Public Liability cover will vary based on the frequency of events, who is participating and the number of guns.
+Public Liability cover will vary based on the frequency of events, who is participating, and the number of guns.

-- Speak with your broker and update your insurance policy with the anticipated numbers if you are unsure what has been previously disclosed.
+- Speak with your broker and update your insurance policy with the anticipated numbers if you are unsure of what has been previously disclosed.